Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 #### Ordering

 Stream frames MUST be processed strictly in order to preserve the semantics of the stream.
+Each stream frame MUST be processed in its entirety before the next stream frame is processed.

-Implementations MAY choose to adopt a **non-standard** solution where the order of the frames is not guaranteed and the stream can be read in more than one order.
+Implementations MAY choose to adopt a **non-standard** solution where the order or delivery of the frames is not guaranteed and the stream can be read in more than one order or without some frames.
 The implementation MUST clearly specify in the documentation that it uses such a non-standard solution.

 !!! note